sassoftware/sas-container-recipes/docs/wiki/Post-run-Tasks.md

 If the deployment manifests that were generated in builds/full/manifests or builds/multiple/manifests need to be updated, perform the following post-build steps to regenerate the manifests without re-running the entire build process.

-1. (Optional) To provide custom configuration, edit the manifests_usermods.yml file in the sas-container-recipes project directory.
+1. If you want to provide custom configuration, edit the manifests_usermods.yml file in the sas-container-recipes project directory.
 For more information, see [Kubernetes Manifest Inputs](Pre-build-Tasks#kubernetes-manifest-inputs) (a pre-build task).

-1. (Optional) To provide an updated sitedefault.yml file, the file must first be base64 encoded, and then added to the `custom_services:` section of the manifests_usermods.yml file:
+1. If you want to provide an updated sitedefault.yml file, the file must first be base64 encoded, and then added to the `custom_services:` section of the manifests_usermods.yml file:

     ```
     ## change to the container recipe folder